eProsima/Fast-DDS-statistics-backend/docs/rst/notes/notes.rst

 .. _release_notes:

-Version 2.4.0
+Version 2.5.0
 #############

-This release includes the following **features**:

-- Greedy discovery mode
-- Spy mode
-- Alerts and notifications

 This release includes the following **improvements and bugfixes**:

-- Represent domain_id and domain_name separately in Domain Graph
+- Fix Windows deadlock in check_alerts_timeouts()
+- Hotfix/undiscovery endpoints
-- Fix flaky tests
+- Fix Spy DataReader created with incompatible QoS
-- Add throw of exception when SHM locators are used in discovery server initialization
+- Fix failure of Spy mode when statistics are enabled on XML
-- Making system libraries as private in target_link_libraries
+- Initialize enums correctly in EntityDiscoveryInfo
+- Fix monitor subscriber partition issue with *
+- Add undiscovery of proxy entities
+- Allow statistics topics to be spied

 This release includes the following **updates**:

-- Update types for Fast DDS Gen v4.2.0 Release
+- Update types for Fast DDS Gen v4.3.0 Release

+This release includes the following CI improvements:

+- Upgrade Linters CI runner image to `ubuntu-24.04`

 This release includes the following **dependencies update**: